karayabin/universe-snapshot/universe/Ling/HtmlPageTools/doc/api/Ling/HtmlPageTools/Copilot/HtmlPageCopilot.md

     It's an array of libraryName => assetsItem.
     Each assetsItem is an array of:
-    - 0: array of js urls
+    - 0: array of regular js files urls
     - 1: array of css urls
+    - 0: array of js modules urls